longturn/freeciv21/docs/Contributing/stable-branch.rst

 When a community member authors and publishes a :doc:`Pull Request (PR) <pull-request>`, they can add text to the primary comment that the PR is a back-port candidate.
 If the whole PR is not a candidate, but a specific commit within the PR is, then this distinction should be highlighted as part of the comment.
-The Commit ID is the definitive reference point to reduce ambiguity.
+The full Commit ID is the definitive reference point to reduce ambiguity.

 As is customary, all PRs should target the ``master`` branch.